-A Community Development Fund shall be established for sharing the benefits (accruing from the Reserve) within the thirteen (13) villages.
-Details of the benefit sharing arrangements are described below;
+A Community Development Fund shall be established for sharing the benefits (accruing from the Reserve) within the fourteen (14) Villages.
+Details of the benefit sharing arrangements are described below.

-- a) 7% will be a contribution to community developments initiatives like schools, bridges etc. - b) 14% will be for supporting orphans, the elderly, people with disabilities, widows/widowers, and other disadvantaged groups - c) 43% will be a contribution to towards the Green Belt Initiatives to support food security. - d) 14% will be for a Revolving Programme to be agreed.
+- a.
+7% will be a contribution to community development initiatives like schools, bridges etc. - b.
+14% will be for supporting orphans, the elderly, people with disabilities, widows/widowers, and other disadvantaged groups. - c.
+43% will be a contribution towards the Green Belt Initiatives to support food security. - d.
+14% will be for a Revolving Programme to be agreed.
 Households will be identified and supported with a start-up package.
-Proceeds will then be passed on to other Households until all benefit under the programme. - e) 10% will be operational costs to enable the BMC and Community Members perform their functions under the Co-Management Agreement, constitution and Registration Agreement. - f) 10% will be allocated to buy livestock ie chickens as a pass on programme. - g) 2% shall be retained in the BMC Bank Account.
+Proceeds will then be passed on to other Households until all benefit under the Programme. - e.
+10% will be allocated to buy livestock ie chickens as a pass on programme. - f.
+10% will be operational costs to enable the BMC and Community Members perform their functions under the Co-Management Agreement, constitution and Registration Agreement. - g.
+2% shall be retained in the BMC Bank Account.